 After some stumbles, the trial concludes on 10 May.
 Ríos Montt is found guilty and sentenced to 80 years in prison.
 General Sánchez is acquitted.
 Ríos Montt spends three nights in prison before being transferred to a military hospital after fainting.

-Comment: Guatemala, another proud episode in the Cold War fight for and against communism in Latin America, and with all the usual consequences - death, destabilisation, economic and social ruin, political polarisation, support for odious and brutal regimes.
+Guatemala, another proud episode in the Cold War fight for and against communism in Latin America, and with all the usual consequences - death, destabilisation, economic and social ruin, political polarisation, support for odious and brutal regimes.
 Guatemala, Nicaragua, Haiti, Chile, El Salvador, the list goes on.
 And all to combat a perceived communist threat, to prevent another affront like the ascension of Fidel Castro in Cuba.

 It all seems so pointless now, and would be if the toll of innocent civilian lives was not so high.
-Ríos Montt was not the only brutal despot to rule in Guatemala and half of the estimated 200,000 dead were murdered before and after his brief reign, but he was the worst, the most ruthless and unforgiving, despite his "born-again" Christian beliefs.
+Ríos Montt was not the only brutal despot to rule in Guatemala, and more than half of the estimated 200,000 dead were murdered before and after his brief reign, but he was the worst, the most ruthless and unforgiving, despite his "born-again" Christian beliefs.
 Never trust a dictator, especially one who reads the Good Book.